Steve-Cunningham/AnalogScrobbler/README.md

 Vinyl scrobbler for Last.fm using Discogs database.

+Status as of 3/25:

 Done:
 * Search working, restricted only to LP releases.
 * Added country checkboxes
 * Results display as cover art thumbnails
+* Tracklist displays correctly in results panel

 To do:
-* Get selected cover to return correct database ID when clicked
-* Display tracklist of selected ID
-* Implement last.fm scrobbling API
+* Prepare results for scrobbling
-* Implement oauth for last.fm login
+* Implement last.fm user authentication

 Future planned features: